murageden/argoCD-repo/README.md

 # argoCD-repo

-This repository keeps track of my YAML configurations for my Kubernetes Cluster
+This repository keeps track of my `YAML` configurations for ArgoCD for my test environment Kubernetes Cluster

 # Requirements